softwaresaved/CW-ideas/content/cw21-user-centred-design-principles-for-research-apps.md

 ---

 ### **Context / Research Domain**

-_Please describe the context or research domain to which the problem applies_

 User centred design principles for research apps / citizen science

 ### **Problem**

-_Description of the problem you are trying to solve_

 Social science training is essential for designing effective questionnaires, information leaflets and other outputs designed for public consumption.
 In healthcare there is a similar discipline in public and patient involvement.
 However, there are no equivalent tools or widespread training in the usability of apps and websites, so software designed to collect data from non-specialists does not always work as intended and sometimes introduces unexpected bias.
 This can be a major issue in studies relying on citizen science or self-reported healthcare measures, for example.

 ### **Solution**

-_Explanation of the solution to the problem you have identified_

 Three overlapping parts to the solution:

 1. **Resources:** Create a resource of common design principles that can be published.
 Could be a chapter in [The Turing Way](https://the-turing-way.netlify.app/welcome), or a Carpentries-style workshop (or both).
 2. **Tools:** Creation and signposting of automated & semi-automated tools to support user centered design and identify potential problems in research instruments & methodologies.